Taxation Strategy to Boost the Economy

 Read more here.

-Tax Incentives to Streamline the Economy
+Tax Incentives to Facilitate the Economy

 Read more here.

 "Do what you can, with what you have, where you are."
-(Theodore Roosevelt-Former US president)
+(Theodore Roosevelt - Former US President)

 Have a good day Chief.